DHTMLX/gantt-docs/data/desktop/css_overview.md

 			- div
 ~~~

-Top level selector is **.resourceTimeline_cell**
+The top level selector is **.resourceTimeline_cell**.

-Style for labels of the resource diagram:
+An example of style for the labels of the resource diagram:

 ~~~css
 .gantt_resource_marker div {